Tuesday

 bushels.
 China simply doesn’t have health, sanitary or safety standards

 that Americans expect for our food supply."
+Hello Congress - could it be

 time to reconsider PNTR?